utk09-NCL/scss-variables-completion/README.md

 ## Usage

-1. Open a .scss file in VS Code.
+1. Open a `.scss`, `.module.scss`, or `.css` file in VS Code.
-2. Type a CSS property (e.g., `color:`) and then type `var(--`
+2. Type a CSS property (e.g., color:) and then type `var(--`.
-3. The extension will scan all loaded variables:
-    - Only those whose `cssAttributesSupported` includes `color` (case-insensitive) will appear.
-    - If you type further after `var(--`, fuzzy matching narrows the list to tokens containing those letters in order.
+    - Pressing CTRL+SPACE forces suggestions to appear.
+3. Suggestions are filtered to show only those tokens supporting the CSS property, with fuzzy matching on the token name.
-4. Hover over a suggested token to see documentation (description, possible variant values, and supported CSS properties).
+4. Hover over a suggestion to view detailed documentation (description and token value).
-5. Confirm the token, and `var(--your-variable-name)` is inserted.
+5. Confirm the suggestion to insert `var(--your-variable-name)` with the correct formatting.

 ---